lmartorella/atinysynth/README.md

 The project is optimized to be built even with the __free version__ of the [XC8 compiler](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers).
 Obviously using the PRO version you will be able to pack more tune data in the EEPROM.

-The tune is stored in the rest of the program memory left, packed in the 14-bit wide words in order to squeeze the MCU to the max.
+The tune is stored in the rest of the program memory left, packed in a stream of bits in order to squeeze the MCU to the max.

 ### PC port (`pc`)